 The smaller ones come in around twenty pounds and its not uncommon to get a couple in the mid thirties.
 If the river is just to big then trolling or working structures in the river can be equally productive.

-How is Snook Fishing on the Pacific Coast of Costa Rica?
+How to Fish For Snook on the Pacific Coast of Costa Rica

 The Pacific Coast of Costa Rica is dotted with rivers that produce great action, the best being in the Central Pacific for large snook often over 40lbs or more (Tiveves, Damas, Savegre rivers) and the southern zone in Drakes Bay having the most action with snook.